sevidmusic/Roady/README.md

 4. Define an OutputComponent for the HelloWorld App

-   Note: OutputComponents and DynamicOutputComponents defined in `OutputComponents.sh`
-         should always use the `"${app_name}"` variable to indicate the `[APP_NAME]`.
-         This only applies to calls made to dsh from within an App Package's `OutputComponents.sh`, always specify the App's actual alphanumeric name when calling dsh from the command line.

    Run: `vim "$HOME/HelloWorld/OutputComponents.sh"`

    Add: `dsh -n OutputComponent "${app_name}" HelloWorld OutputContainer 0 "Hello World"`